 It is that time of the year, a brand new year where everyone will make or intend to have New Year’s Resolutions.
-For 2018, why not include a resolution on being a smart flyer and bear in mind these 3 tips before booking your next flight?!
+In conjunction with the new year, why not include a resolution on being a smart flyer and bear in mind these 3 tips before booking your next flight?!

 After deciding on your intended destination, be sure to check a broad range of dates if you have the flexibility.
 One platform that I have always used for my flights research would be Google Flights, which might not be well-known to most people.

 It has an interesting explore destinations feature for people who have not firmed their plans and are open to the cheapest destination for the dates of their choice.